Get a free, no obligation personal loan quote with rates as low as 9.99%

-A mortgage contract is a list of terms and conditions related to the eventual purchase of the home in question.
-However, being that the situation revolves around hundreds of thousands of dollars, it’s extremely important to study your own contract thoroughly and understand every feature involved.
-The consequences of breaking a mortgage contract could certainly be worse than a slap on the wrist.
+A mortgage contract contains a list of terms and conditions related to the eventual purchase of a home.
+It’s important to review your contract and understand every feature involved, as the transaction involves hundreds of thousands of dollars.
+The consequences of breaking a mortgage contract could be worse than a slap on the wrist.

 Mortgage Types

 Strictly speaking, there are two styles of mortgages.
 However, it should be noted that different lenders may only have certain types of mortgage products available to offer.
-Also, some borrowers may not necessarily qualify for all types of mortgages.
+Moreover, some borrowers may not qualify for all mortgage types.

-High-ratio conventional mortgages.
-These allow for a minimum down payment amount of 5% of the home’s value, though they will require default mortgage insurance, in order for the lender to hedge against the risk of the borrower defaulting.
+These allow for a minimum down payment amount of 5% of the home’s value.
+Because of this lower down payment amount, high-ratio mortgages will require default mortgage insurance for the lender to hedge against the risk of the borrower defaulting.

 The mortgage term refers to the time frame within which the mortgage contract remains in effect, including the interest rate, fees, and policies.